 Try it.
 But let the horse make the choices.
 Don’t be an opportunist.
 Let it roll along like a family conversation and ultimately the horse will begin to feel very safe and trusting, and one day that switch will flick on and everything will be different.
 In an instant.
 And how terrific that feels.

 As I write this, we are back at it with Noelle.
 Take two.
 We will report.

-Read the National Best Seller
+The highly acclaimed best selling sequel to the National Best Seller

 The Soul of a Horse – Life Lessons from the Herd